17 Tips to Encourage a Strong Work Ethic in 2023

 Did You Know?

-According to a University of Oxford study, workers are 13% more productive when they are satisfied with their jobs.
+According to a recent employee satisfaction survey, workers are 35% more highly engaged when they are supported and satisfied with their jobs.

 16. Mentor & Teach